FREE Shipping & 11 Year Battery Warranty

 Motor Thrust / Max Amp Draw / Voltage

 For a all Dakota Lithium batteries the max continuous amp discharge for a 12 volt battery is roughly = to the total amp hours (Ah).
 For example a Dakota Lithium 23 Ah battery has a max continuous amp discharge of 24 amps.
-This is enough to power small 12v kayak fishing motors, but would not be enough for motors with more than 25lbs of thrust.
-For big motors you want a bigger battery.
+This is too small for most trolling motors.
+For most motors you want a bigger battery like the DL 54 or DL 100.
 One way to create a larger continuous amp discharge is to wire two batteries in parallel.
 This will double the capacity (run time) and the max continuous amps.
 For example two Dakota Lithium 23Ah batteries wired in parallel would have the max continuous amps available to power a trolling motor with up to 45-50 lbs of thrust and a capacity of 46 amp hours (Ah).
 This is enough power for many kayak fishing and other small boats.

 One important note, if you wire two batteries in series it will increase the voltage but not the max continuous amp discharge or the capacity (Ah).
 This is why most 24V or 36V trolling motors use 50 Ah batteries or larger.
 24V and 36V motors have a high amp draw and needs multiple batteries in series to meet the power required.
 Wiring two smaller, 23Ah batteries in series may work, but you would only be able to use your motor for a short amount of time.